datnq201088/docker-init-project/README.md

     ```

-7. Enter container `workspace`  to work
+7. Enter container `workspace`  to work.

    This is container you run comand: `npm, gulp, grunt, bower, composer ` to install all packages, dependencies.
     * You get container name: